olaroos/deepnetnotes/basics.md

 $o$ - output
 $h$ - hidden-unit

-- **LSTM**: – Long Short Term Memory  [medium LSTM]
+- **LSTM**: – Long Short Term Memory  [medium LSTM 1]
 Used to counteract the problems with vanishing and exploding gradients in RNNs.
-LSTM has a memory-unit that "remembers" – as opposed to the hidden-unit in RNNs which only acts
-as a state (don't know if this is correct, I want to view the structure of the memory unit, what shape does it have?).
+LSTM uses a hidden state that is updated without non-linear functions and hence is not affected by the vanishing gradient problem and can remember further back in time.
 Stronger than GRUs, can easily perform unbounded counting (don't know what that entails) [wiki LSTM]
 $x$ - data
 $o$ - output
-$c$ - memory
+$c$ - memory that uses 4 gates [medium LSTM 2]

+4 gates:
+$i$ – input gate
+$f$ – forget gate
+$o$ - output gate
+$g$ – gate gate

 - **GRU**: – Gated Recurrent Unit
 A LSTM without an output-gate.
 And with a forget gate... (is that the same thing?)
 [Wikipedia]